-Ranked in the top 50 in the world for Statistics and Operational Research (QS subject world rankings 2020).
+Ranked in the Top 40 in the world and 7th in the UK for Statistics and Operational Research (QS World University Rankings by Subject, 2021).

 On this UK master’s degree in statistics, you’ll learn statistical theory and methods and how to apply them.
 You’ll explore practical problems typically found when collecting and analysing scientific data and improve your communication skills.

 These practices will prepare you for a future career as a statistician.
 Our graduates go on to work in many industries such as, banking, insurance, pharmaceutical and in government bodies.

 On MSc Statistics you’ll study core modules and choose what topics you want to study in depth, we offer modules in statistical theory and real world application of statistics.
 Optional module topics include:

 - flexible regression

 - statistical genetics

 As part of your study you will use statistical software, time management and basic research skills as well as boost your analytical skills.

 This master’s degree in statistics will help you take that next step in developing a career or continue onto PhD study.
 There is a wide choice of career opportunities for qualified statisticians, for example in banking/insurance, in the pharmaceutical industry, or in government bodies.

 This course is led by Professor Wei Liu.
 Their research interests include simultaneous inference, multiple testing and sequential methods.
 Find out more by visiting Professor Wei Liu’s staff profile.